The Doctor and Patient

 This painting by Picasso was inspired by the death of his sister, Conchita.
 It’s an allegorical picture, the doctor taking the pulse represents science and the nun offering the sick patient soup represents charity.

-Consider the picture from the perspective of the doctor and the patient.
+Consider the picture from different perspectives, that of the doctor, the patient and the child.

 Examine this picture.